mrchappie/css-challanges/1.wavy_background/feedback.md

-The goal of this challange was to recreate the wavy background.
+The goal of this challenge was to recreate the wavy background.

 My blue-ish background is made this way with a div that has a heigth of 60vh and a svg file right after my div.